Jubatian/rrpge-spec/specs/inputdev.rst

   implemented in this area.

-On banks 17 - 25 a similar map must be made available, but mapping by symbol correspondance (so for example a QWERTZ keyboard's 'Z' would produce an activity on bank 4, bit 6, and bank 22, bit 2).
-If the host is not capable to support symbol correspondance, it is allowed to replicate the same mapping like used for banks 1 - 9.
+On banks 17 - 25 a similar map must be made available, but mapping by symbol correspondence (so for example a QWERTZ keyboard's 'Z' would produce an activity on bank 4, bit 6, and bank 22, bit 2).
+If the host is not capable to support symbol correspondence, it is allowed to replicate the same mapping like used for banks 1 - 9.